rollerworks-graveyard/datagrid/README.md

 Further information can be found in The Symfony [documentation format][5] article.

-> The Sphinx extensions and theme are installed sing Git submodules
+> The Sphinx extensions and theme are installed under Git submodules
 > and don't need to be downloaded separately.

 Versioning
 ----------

-For transparency and insight into the release cycle, and for striving to maintain backward compatibility, RollerworksSearch is maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into the release cycle, and for striving to maintain backwards compatibility, RollerworksSearch is maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: